stefanpietrusky/EDUMING_GAME_1_ARENA_SHOOTER_TEMPLATE/README.md

 12. `obj_button_reload` - Orders the player to reload if applicable.
 13. `obj_button_retry` - Restarts the gameplay room after a loss.
 14. `obj_button_sound` - Global audio mute/volume toggle with sprite feedback.
-15. `obj_ButtonQuitHTP` - Closes the "How-to-play" overlay, resets tutorial state, then destroys itself.
+15. `obj_button_quit_htp` - Closes the "How-to-play" overlay, resets tutorial state, then destroys itself.
-16. `obj_Donut` - Donut reward toggle for the letter task; reveals with bobbing motion and a short SFX.
+16. `obj_donut` - Donut reward toggle for the letter task; reveals with bobbing motion and a short SFX.
-17. `obj_DZ` - Central Drop Zone (EDUMING) used as the delivery/target area for the letter task.
+17. `obj_dz` - Central Drop Zone (EDUMING) used as the delivery/target area for the letter task.
 18. `obj_enemy` - Core enemy AI: seeks player, separates from other enemies, navigates obstacles, takes damage, dies into `obj_enemy_dead`.
 19. `obj_enemy_dead` - Death/VFX carrier that plays an effect and cleans itself up.
 20. `obj_enemy_indicator` - Off-screen arrow pointing toward tracked enemies; fades in/out.